Great Scene: “The Shawshank Redemption”

 Red comes clean, no more spouting off what he thinks the boards wants to hear, but a true confession from his soul leading to this:

-Here’s the movie version of the scene:
+Here’s the movie version of all three scenes back to back to back: